Different Types of Flies for Fishing Explained

 Caddisfly larvae can be either cased or uncased, depending on their development.
 Cased larvae produce a hard, durable shell by combining the silk they produce with bits of debris such as gravel, sand, twigs, and pieces of plants.

 Uncased larvae appear to be the same as other types of grubs.
-Because these cases cannot shield them from the predatory trout, you will come across fly patterns based on both types of caddis nymphs.
+Because these cases cannot shield them from the predatory trout, you will come across fly patterns based on both kinds of caddis nymphs.

 4. Stonefly